RebeccaSue/cc3k/README.md

 |Troll | 120  |  25  |15|Regains 5 HP every turn; HP is capped at 120 HP.
 |Goblin|110    | 15 |20|Steals 5 gold from every slain enemy.

-Max HP for all races is the starting HP, except for vampire which ha1s no max.
+Max HP for all races is the starting HP, except for vampire which has no max.

 In our game board, the player character is always denoted by the ‘@’ symbol.